 Because of phenotypic heterogeneity, rare disease manifestations vary in onset and severity and many rare diseases exhibit a number of variations or sub-types.
-Almost 70% of the rare genetic diseases are pediatric onset, which means symptoms may be observed at birth or in childhood, as is the case with Spinal Muscular Atrophy, neurofibromatosis and chondrodysplasia.
+Almost 70% of the rare genetic diseases are pediatric onset, which means symptoms may be observed at birth or in childhood, as is usually the case with Spinal Muscular Atrophy, neurofibromatosis and chondrodysplasia.
 The remaining rare genetic diseases manifest symptoms during adulthood.
-Given the delayed onset and large variance in the symptoms that can manifest, the vast majority of these patients are misdiagnosed.
+Given the delayed onset and large variance in the symptoms that can manifest, the vast majority of these patients are misdiagnosed, years after the onset of symptoms the true molecular etiology is often not yet identified.

 Given the multifaceted genetic and phenotypical nature of rare diseases, diagnosis is complex and requires specialist knowledge.
 It is often difficult for rare disease patients to find healthcare professionals with adequate experience.
 If diagnosis, treatment and management are not led by specialists, it may result in an incorrect diagnosis and inappropriate treatment, which can result in poorer patient outcomes.
 In addition, comprehensive phenotypical information on rare diseases is not always captured, and as a result, symptoms are often misinterpreted and patients are often not properly diagnosed, in particular when patients with such symptoms present to physicians who have never encountered rare diseases before.
-Even though genetic testing is the current accepted standard for making a diagnosis, there are still knowledge barriers that prevent the full interpretation of data obtained from such tests.
+Even though genetic testing is the current accepted standard for making a diagnosis, these tests are not readily available to general practitioners on a global scale.
+Furthermore, there are still knowledge barriers that prevent the full interpretation of data obtained from such tests.

-Delay to diagnosis is commonly experienced by patients and is due to poor awareness of rare diseases by health professionals and the small number of patients affected.
+Delay to diagnosis is commonly experienced by patients and is due to poor awareness of rare diseases by health professionals, limited availability of molecular testing, and the small number of patients affected.
 This delay in diagnosis can be significant for many patients and may lead to irreversible progression of the patient's condition, in particular when children are suffering from rare diseases.
 For example, in the United Kingdom and the United States, the average time to obtain a correct diagnosis for rare diseases was found to be five to seven years, and in this time there were two to three incorrect diagnoses for a given condition.
 Pediatric rare disease patients can experience an even more significant delay in diagnosis.
 Across both pediatric and adult patient populations, approximately 90% of rare disease patients are typically undiagnosed.
-For example, the National Fabry Disease Foundation estimates that there are approximately 50,000 Fabry disease patients in the United States, whereas only 4,000 to 5,000 are currently diagnosed.
+For example, the National Institutes of Health estimate that there are approximately 50,000 Fabry disease patients in the United States, whereas only 4,000 to 5,000 are currently diagnosed.
 As a result of incorrect and delayed diagnosis, unnecessary tests and treatments are often carried out and in some cases treatment windows are missed entirely.